GISConsultant87/GISConsultant87/README.md

-- 👋 Hi, I’m @GISConsultant87
+**Principal Researcher:** Christopher Macdonald Hewitt, PhD.

-- 👀 I’m interested in GIS, Environment, Spatial Analysis, Cartography, Urbanization, Coupled Human & Natural Systems, and Physical / Human Geography.
-I have training in specialized software and applications, including: ArcGIS, Google Earth Engine, GeoDa, Python, R, SAS, and Whitebox GAT.
+I am a published professional cartographer and data analyst with over 10 years of experience using ArcGIS, QGIS, GeoDa, Python, R and SAS in an academic and applied setting.
+I’m interested in GIS, Environment, Spatial Analysis, Cartography, Urbanization, Coupled Human & Natural Systems, and Human / Physical Geography.

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+**Academic Interests:**
+Statistics and Data Visualization
+Contemporary Human-Environment Interactions
+Historical Human-Environment Interactions

-- 📫 How to reach me by e-mail at: chewitt6@uwo.ca.
+You can reach me by e-mail at: chewitt6@uwo.ca.

 <!---
 GISConsultant87/GISConsultant87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.